PayString/paystring/readme.md

 ### Create and manage users with the Private PayID API

-When you have your open source server set up, you can create and manage users with the Private Pay API.
+When you have your open source server set up, you can create and manage users with the Private PayID API.

 #### API endpoint
 Substitute your own domain for `{{http(s)}}{{host}}`.
 If running locally, you can use  `http://127.0.0.1:8081/`.